haskellfoundation/certification-syllabi/brainstorming.md

   -- todo: Compare scores from final state
   --

-Q: Write one potential benefit of using Phantoms
-A: Open-ended answer: "Makes it so that I can't use bsToStdGen on data received by recvScore because the phantom type tracks which data I am receiving at a certain time" or something to that line.
+-- Q: Write one potential benefit of using Phantom types -- A: Open-ended answer: "Makes it so that I can't use bsToStdGen on data received by recvScore because the phantom type tracks which data I am receiving at a certain time" or something to that line.

 -- probably better questions available on the market
 ```